epfl-ada/ada-2022-project-b0beast/README.md

 **Step 2: Data Exploration (see data_exploration.ipynb)**
 - Ensure that we have the required amount of valid data needed for our further analysis
-- Find patterns in the data regarding gender, ethnicities and age of the actors
+- Find patterns in the data regarding gender, ethnicities, and age of the actors
 - Plot evolution of gender ratio, ethnical diversity and age distribution of the actors over the decades
 - Plot evolution of movie box office revenue in the US